wbic16/exollama/README.md

-## llama2_q4.cu
+## exollama

-Simple and fast Pure Cuda inference for 4-bit [AWQ](https://github.com/mit-han-lab/llm-awq) quantized models
+Simple and fast Pure Cuda inference for 4-bit [AWQ](https://github.com/mit-han-lab/llm-awq) quantized models.

 Based on [llama2.c](https://github.com/karpathy/llama2.c)
 Forked from [llama2_q4.cu](https://github.com/ankan-ban/llama_cu_awq)

 ## One-Step Setup

-The instructions below still apply, but you can execute all of them in one shot with `setup.sh` on Ubuntu 22.04 LTS with an NVidia GPU.
+The instructions below still apply, but you can execute all of them in one shot with `setup.sh` on Ubuntu 24.04 LTS with an NVidia GPU.
+AMD support via rocm is a work-in-progress.

 After you've completed setup, use run.sh to run your prompts through your new LLM!